 Ingredients

-• 1 lb sushi-grade tuna: diced into bite-sized cubes
+- 1 lb sushi- grade tuna: cut into small cubes

 Directions